 Sun, sand and surf!
 You can enjoy all three without ever having to hit the road or show your passport.
-So slip on your swimsuit, grab your most stylish pair of shades and enjoy Hamilton’s versions of paradise on the water.
+So grab some sunscreen and hit up one of these sunny Hamilton beaches.

 Wild at heart: Binbrook Conservation Area